mmbman/Katagiri/1986-05-03-Ten-Grave-Prohibitory-Precepts.md

 **Question**: Okay.

 **Katagiri**: That is the zazen we do.
 That’s why in zazen, throw away all worldly affairs, good and bad, right and wrong. *[He laughs.]* We say so.
 Because if you are involved in the [conceptual] world, you already stand up [in] *A* and *B* world, dualistic world.
-So you never sit down here; you are always looking at zazen in terms of *A* world, in terms of *B* world – either [one], before, or after.
+So you never sit down here; you are always looking at zazen in terms of *A* world, in terms of *B* world – either before, or after.
 That’s why you don’t know zazen itself.

 This is called *shikantaza*. *Shikan* – we say *wholeheartedness*.
 But even though you don’t understand it, if you practice, following the suggestions, then you can exactly experience it, you can touch it.
 So that’s why all we have to do is continually to be *right on there*, *right on there*, *right on there*.
 This is the way of “facilitating the growth of the Buddha seed.”
 Naturally, it’s growth.
 But intellectually, we don’t understand it, consciousness doesn’t accept it easily.
 Because it’s far from it, but it’s too close to know.

 #### 55:54

 **Question**: Hojo-san?
-I was just wondering if you using the word *moment*.
+I was just wondering about you using the word *moment*.
 [Maybe it’s a] small point here, but I was thinking maybe the word *instant* would be a better choice of words.

 **Katagiri**: Oh.
 Okay.